-Under these terms, (excluding Clause 1 Parts B and C), Cantor will provide you with investment management services on a discretionary basis.
+Under these terms, (excluding Clause 1 Part B), Cantor will provide you with investment advice and carry out instructions on specific transactions if you request us to do so.

-Cantor will manage your investments on a discretionary managed basis, having regard to information provided by you, notably, your Investment Objective, investment time horizon and attitude to investment risk, investment restrictions and other relevant information notified to us.
+Cantor will be responsible for advising you on the composition of your account on a continuing basis, having regard to information provided by you, notably, your investment objective, investment time horizon and attitude to investment risk, investment restrictions and other relevant information notified to us.
+We will make recommendations to you when appropriate, or when we deem fit, but we will only act on your instructions.
+Any decision to enter into a particular transaction remains solely your responsibility.